Cyprus Road Trip

 Aphrodite’s Rock

 En route to Paphos, we planned a stop at Aphrodite’s Rock, Petra Tou Romiou.
-Parking is across the street and it is a great stop for a walk along the beach.
+Parking is across the street and an excellent stop for a walk along the beach.

-It was a bit too cold for us for a swim but we had a quick nap, a snack, and explored the beach.
+It was a bit too cold to swim, but we took a quick nap, had a snack, and explored the beach.
 The myth has it that this was the birthplace of Aphrodite.

 Aphrodite's Rock on the south shore of Cyprus